input-output-hk/mithril/mithril-stm/README.md

 Here we give the benchmark results of STM for size and time.
 We run the benchmarks on macOS 12.6 on an Apple M1 Pro machine with 16 GB of RAM.

-Note that single signatures in batch compatible version do not depend on any variable and **the size of an individual signature is 176 bytes**.
+Note that single signatures do not contain the Merkle path, and therefore have a **constant size of 176 bytes**.

 ```shell
 +----------------------+